Leading Co-Design in Complex Systems

 2026 schedule

 The next course is online in June at a time designed to suit participants in Australia, NZ and the Americas.
+The September series is designed to suit participants in the UK and Europe, and those who prefer after hours training in Australia and NZ.

-10am-12pm AEST (Melbourne/Sydney) on Thursdays, 4 June, 11 June, 18 June and 25 June 2026.
+June 2026 - Thursdays: 4 June, 11 June, 18 June and 25 June.

 That’s 8am-10am Perth / 9.30am-11.30am Darwin / 10am-12pm Brisbane / 9.30am-11.30am Adelaide / 12pm-2pm NZ time.

-For those in the USA & Canada, it’s Wednesdays (starting June 3): 5pm-7pm PDT / 8pm-10pm EDT.
+For those in the USA & Canada, it’s Wednesdays (starting June 3rd): 5pm-7pm PDT / 8pm-10pm EDT.

 Located elsewhere?
 Find out what time this is for you.

-Our next online series suitable for your time zone will be in late 2026.
 Register your interest below to be the first to know when this series goes on sale.

 Investment & pricing options